ulsdevteam/voynotices/README.md

 ## Configuration

 Edit the templates to customize your emails.
-Note that the templates are named by notice type (e.g. circnotice type 01 is "circnotice/01.tmpl").
+Note that the templates are named by notice type (e.g. crcnotes type 01 is "crcnotes/01.tmpl").

 ## Usage

 Execute this as the `voyager` user, after the appropriate run of a cronjob created the notice file.
 Pipe in the notice file, and write out the results of this application to the new notice file.
 E.g.:
 ```
-for n in $RPT_DIR/circnotice.*.inp; do mv $n $n.preprocess; perl circnotice.pl < $n.preprocess > $n; done
+for n in $RPT_DIR/crcnotes.*.inp; do mv $n $n.preprocess; perl crcnotes.pl < $n.preprocess > $n; done
 ```

 ## Author / License